mozkeeler/ev-checker/README.md

 First, compile with `make`.
 There is no guarantee of portability, so feel free to file issues if this does not work as expected.

-Then, given the files `ee.pem` and `ca.pem`, the dotted OID of the EV policy, and a description of the policy, run `ev-checker` like so:
+Then, given the file `cert-chain.pem`, the dotted OID of the EV policy, and a description of the policy, run `ev-checker` like so:

-`./ev-checker -e ee.pem -r ca.pem -o dotted.OID -d "OID description"`
+`./ev-checker -c cert-chain.pem -r ca.pem -o dotted.OID -d "OID description"`

-`-e` specifies the end-entity certificate intended to be treated as an EV certificate. `-r` specifies the root certificate that is authoritative for the EV policy.
-NB: the handling of intermediates has not been implemented yet.
+`-c` specifies the file containing a sequence of PEM-encoded certificates.
+The first certificate is the end-entity certificate intended to tested for EV treatment.
+The last certificate is the root certificate that is authoritative for the given EV policy.
+Any certificates in between are intermediate certificates.
-Ironically, this is a requirement for EV treatment.

 `ev-checker` will output a blob of text that must be added to `ExtendedVerification.cpp` in the mozilla-central tree for Firefox to consider